 N-Channel MOSFET Driver

-The MAX8541 is a voltage-mode device and requires a voltage ramp for duty cycle control.
-Connect a resistor from PRAMP to GND (RPRAMP
+The MAX8540 is a current-mode device and requires slope compensation for proper operation.
+To provide slope compensation, connect a resistor from SCOMP to GND (RSCOMP

-Two types of current limit schemes can be implemented with the MAX8541.
-They are the "Hiccup mode" and the Latch mode.
+Two types of current limit schemes can be implemented with the MAX8540.
+They are the "Hiccup mode" and "Latch" mode.
 The CS signal provides feedback on the current ramp through the main external MOSFET.
-The voltage on CS is monitored by the MAX8541.
+The voltage on CS is monitored by the MAX8540.
 The cycle-by-cycle current-limit feature abbreviates the on-time of the external MOSFET in the event that the voltage at CS is greater than the threshold voltage set by ILIM.
 Set the current-limit threshold using a resistor divider from REF to GND with ILIM connected to the center.
 The current-limit threshold is determined as:

 section below for details on setting the hiccup mode periods.